maxcheatle/dsb_2023_website/content/blogs/_index.md

 title: Portfolio
 ---

 Here, you can find some of my work.
-Primarily using R, with a little bit of SQL here and there, I'm primarily trying to show off my data analytics skills by deep diving some topics that I'm interested in.
+Primarily using R, with a little bit of SQL here and there, I'm trying to show off my data analytics skills by deep diving some topics that I'm interested in.